The ability to quickly pull together lists of the most engaged leads on your website is an important part of driving sales.

 👉 Campaign source, medium, term = intent data

-Segments will be used to create groups of leads that match the events we would like to use to score leads.
+Segments are used to create 'filter blocks' or groups of leads that match behaviours or company attributes you want to use to score leads.

-You can find the corresponding Segment and Automation that needs to be created for each of the company attributes below.
+You can find an example of the Segment and Automation that needs to be created for each of the company industry filter blocks below:

 Repeat this process for company sizes and locations to complete the company specific scoring.

-Once you have all of the pieces of the puzzle in place (scoring actions), it's time to pull everything together.
+Once you have created all of the pieces of the puzzle (filter blocks), it's time to pull everything together.

-Here's an example of how we use lead scoring to capture new companies that have not yet been qualified (accepted or rejected) that need to be processed by the sales team.
+Here's an example of how we use lead scoring to capture new companies that have not yet been qualified using our Lead Management Process.

-Different combinations can be used to achieve the results you and the team are looking for.
+Different combinations can be used to achieve the results you are looking for:

-👉 Qualified but not assigned + high intent actions = assign immediately (use notifications)
+👉 New ideal lead + high intent actions = assign immediately (use notifications)

 👉 Assigned + high intent = notifications to lead owner